-Children from Reception to Year 6 wear a school jumper in navy blue, this has the school logo on.
-White shirt and red clip on tie.
-Charcoal grey skirt or trousers.
-The jumper and tie can be ordered through the school office, uniform is usually ordered from the supplier once a term.
-Uniform can also be order through the Tesco Uniform Service, the link is on the school website.
+Children from Year 1 to Year 6 wear a school jumper in navy blue, with the school logo on, white shirt and red clip-on tie and charcoal grey skirt or trousers.
+Ties and bookbags can be ordered through the school office.
+Uniform can be ordered through the "My Clothing" Uniform Embroidery Service - the link is on the school website.
 It is essential that uniform is named, as it is inevitable that clothing gets misplaced.
 Clothing which is not named will be donated to charity.
 The same uniform is worn all year round.